 External Quality of Environment Good setting for employment use.

-Access to Facilities Access to facilities is good with a superstore adjacent to the site and the town employment allocation in Weymouth itself, is an excellent business location and is ideally suited for development by the firm or for an alternative employment use.
+Other Comments The available land at Mount Pleasant Business Park constitutes the largest employment allocation in Weymouth itself, is an excellent business location and is ideally suited for development by the firm or for an alternative employment use.